 Kerry Magro, an adult on the spectrum, was diagnosed with PDD-NOS at the age of four.
 Now as an adult who has autism he, is a recent graduate of Seton Hall University’s prestigious Leadership Development Honors program, majoring in Sports Management.
 In 2008 as a college sophomore he started the first Student Disability Awareness club in Seton Hall’s history to help spread awareness and raise funds for those affected by autism and other disabilities.
 From that opportunity he has become a tireless advocate for students with disabilities around the state and nationally appearing on Caucus NJ’s segment, “Breakthrough’s in Autism”, writing a successful blog for Autism Speaks, being published in the San Francisco Chronicle, and recently meeting with Senator Robert Menendez in his Washington offices on the renewal of The Combating Autism Act.
 This summer Kerry has been chosen to present at the Autism Society of America’s Conference in Orlando Florida on his experiences and to preview a book he is writing, which is a guide to surviving college with a disability.

 Colin Meloy is the singer and songwriter for the Portland, OR band The Decemberists.
-He is also the author of two novels for children, Wildwood and Under Wildwood.
-He lives in Portland with his wife and son.
+He is also the author of the Wildwood novels for children.
+He lives in Portland with his wife and family.

-Brett Miller has been a student of the Art of Living for most of his life, with varying degrees of success.
-Being the parent of two unique young men -- one autistic, one not -- has provided him the best lessons of all.
+G. Brett Miller has been a student of the Art of Living for most of his life, with varying degrees of success.
+Being the parent of two unique young men—one autistic, one not—has provided him the best lessons of all.
 He has written on and off about autism since 2005, and all sorts of other things for even longer.
 He has been called many things by many people; “instigator” is his favorite.
 You can find him all around the web as gbrettmiller.